alex-dembele/OpenRisk/opencti/README.md

-# Cortex Integration
+# OpenCTI Integration
-This directory contains configurations for Cortex integration.
+This directory contains configurations for the full OpenCTI stack integration using official production images.